Fall Brawl '98: War Games: Reception

 The event has received negative reviews from critics.

 In 2012, Jack Bramma of 411Mania gave the event a rating of 4.0 [Poor], stating, "There are TWO good matches on the entire PPV and only one above ***.
 If there was a fifth rider of the Apocalypse, it'd look something like this PPV."

 In 2021, Lance Augustine of TJR Wrestling gave the event a rating of 4/10, stating, "The Wrestling Observer poll had this show at a 99.4% thumbs down rating.
 I wanted to go into it with an open mind, and I have to say, the fans were right.
 There was nothing on this show of any substance and had a lot more angles than a Pay-Per-View should.
 The fact that this is the second straight month that Goldberg didn’t defend the title on a big show is ridiculous, but it’s like yelling down a hallway at this point.
 The one standout match on the show was Saturn vs. Raven, which should tell you the quality of the rest of the show.
 There were some spots here and there, but overall, this show was not very good."

-In 2021, Thomas Hall of Wrestling Rumors gave the event a rating of F-, stating, "If there was a rating lower than this, the show would get that.
+In 2021, Thomas Hall of Wrestling Rumors gave the event a rating of F−, stating, "If there was a rating lower than this, the show would get that.
 This was dreadful throughout with Raven vs. Saturn being the only match worth checking out and even that’s a stretch.
 They took all of the good potential that WCW had been building up for months and wasted it in one night.
 No Guerrero, no Goldberg (he couldn’t even show up and beat on Jericho?), no Flair, and Anderson gets beaten down because we need to keep Curt Hennig looking strong.
 This ranks up there with the worst shows of all time and I can easily see why it was named the worst show of the year for 1998."

 The event was named as the Worst Major Wrestling Show of 1998 by the Wrestling Observer Newsletter.

+The event generated 275,000 ppv buys.